G530 Simulator Enterprise Edition (Now Compatible with X-Plane!)

 Features the G530 Simulator software and a realistic hardware G530 Navigation Unit mounted in a vertical desktop stand.

 $1,150.00 For personal, private use.
 For integration into commercial solutions for resale, please call us for pricing.
-Does not include Prepar3D, Flight Simulator X, or computer hardware.
+Does not include Prepar3D, Flight Simulator X or X-Plane, or computer hardware.

 Note: If units are not in stock, delivery may occur 2-3 weeks after ordering.
 Contact us for inventory status before placing your order.